MorphometricsGroup/EasyDCP/docs/Installation.md

 3. Ensure Agisoft Metashape Professional is installed and activated using 30-day trial or paid license.

-   - Note: EasyDCP currently supports metashape.exe control via python script. ~~In future, will update to use python Wheels package: https://pip.pypa.io/en/latest/user_guide/#installing-from-wheels~~
+   - Note: EasyDCP currently supports metashape.exe control via python script.
+In future, will update to use Metashape python wheels package for finer control.

 4. EasyDCP is now ready to use.
 See other docs: [Image acquisition](0_Image_acquisition.md), [EasyDCP Creation](1_EasyDCP_Creation.md), and [EasyDCP Analysis](2_EasyDCP_Analysis.md) for instructions.